 Can you decoupage on plastic?

-There is something very soothing about decoupaging or working on Mod Podge projects.
+Yes!
+There is something very relaxing about decoupaging or working on Mod Podge projects.
 Not only is it a fun process, but the finished products almost always look exquisite.
-However, sometimes we want to create projects that don’t seem that easy on the surface (pun intended.)
-Mod podging on plastic seems like one of those projects.

 Want to receive a ton of inspiration and money-saving ideas for decorating, gift-giving and crafting?
 Join HERE!